alessandroAbati/ArtForgeriesDetection/README.md

     - Single vs Multihead attention:

-      If you want to compare singlhead vs multihead attention results, please swap line 162 for line 161 in 'models.py'.
+      If you want to compare single-head vs multi-head attention results, please swap line 162 for line 161 in 'models.py'.

   - Visualise the results:

       Run: